 VSI greatly acknowledges the funding and support of:

-- the Minister of Children and Youth Affairs, the Youth Service Grant Scheme and the National Lottery
+- the Minister of The Department of Children, Equality, Disability, Integration and Youth, the Youth Service Grant Scheme and the National Lottery

-- the EU Erasmus+ Programme and Leargas, the National Agency for Erasmus+ in Youth
+- the EU Youth and European Solidarity Corps programmes and Leargas, the National Agency for Erasmus+ in Youth

 VSI are sigantories to the Comhlámh Code of Good Practice (CoGP).